Serden-YilmazKose/NLP-Project-5/README.txt

 spellchecker
 os

-Also, in Task 10, Nvidia CUDA was used to enable GPU support for training and utilizing our doc2vec model.
+Also, in Task 10, Nvidia CUDA was used to enable GPU support for training and utilizing of our doc2vec model.